-The Artificial Intelligence (AI) strand of our Stronger Together programme aims to develop specialised skills that will enable young leaders to design AI-based solutions responding to social and climate challenges.
+The Artificial Intelligence (AI) strand of our Youth Connect programme aims to develop specialised skills that will enable young leaders to design AI-based solutions responding to social and climate challenges.

 Our UK expert